Do you have any information about the Vector with the IMU option?Follow

 Do I need to run a compass calibration before instrument deployment?
 The IMU sensor has a magnetometer and may need calibration if you are to deploy it using materials that may influence the sensor.
-For most applications with a Vector with IMU, a compass calibration is superfluous.
 The following steps describe how the calibration should be carried out:

 - Put the Vector in transparent mode, as described above.

 - Check out MicroStrain’s documentation on how to do the soft and hard iron calibration

 Do I need to take the location of the IMU sensor into account?
 Yes, if you want to remove e.g. the effect of mooring vibrations in the data.
 The MicroStrain IMU is mounted on the Vector circuit board.
 The center of the sensor is approximately 16 cm from the end of the endbell where the probe stem is affixed.